Any1Cake/Roblox/Libraries/Orion-UI-Library/README.md

 	Name = "This is a toggle!", -- The name of the toggle.
 	Default = false, -- The default value of the toggle.
-	Save = true, -- Set this to true if you want to save this element in config Flag = "Toggle" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
+	Save = true, -- Set this to true if you want to save this element in config Flag = "Toggle1" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
 	Callback = function(Value)
 		print(Value) -- The function of the toggle. end